Global Existence and Long Time Behavior in Einstein-Belinski-Zakharov Soliton Spacetimes: Introduction

 We shall refer to this equation as the \textit{reduced Einstein equation.} The trace of the equation \eqref{eq:PCE2} reads

-Therefore, the function $\alpha(t,x)$ satisfies the 1D wave equation.
-These equations may be recast as equivalent to the “dynamical part” of the Einstein equations.
-The second set of equations expresses the metric coefficient $f(t,x)$ in terms of explicit terms of $\alpha$ and $g$, where $\det \widetilde g_{\mu \nu}:= - f^2\alpha^2 $.
+Therefore, the function $\alpha(t,x)$ satisfies the 1D wave equation. {The equations \eqref{eq:PCE2}-\eqref{onda}} may be recast as equivalent to the “dynamical part” of the Einstein equations.
+The second set of equations expresses the metric coefficient $f(t,x)$ in terms of explicit terms of $\alpha$ and $g$.

+Using inverse scattering techniques, Belinski and Zakharov \cite{belinskii1978integration} considered \eqref{eq:PCE2}, giving the first foundational results, see also \cite{Zakharov1979}.
+They proposed the application of the inverse scattering method to the equations of general relativity and the procedure of calculating exact solitonic solutions of the equations.
+They introduce a Lax-pair for \eqref{eq:PCE2}-\eqref{onda}, together with a general method for solving it.
+Localized and multi-coherent structures were found, but they are not solitons in the standard sense, unless $\alpha$ is constant.
+A more in-depth study on the subject is also made in \cite{belinskii1978integration, belinski2001gravitational}.
+More recently, Hadad \cite{yaronhadad_2013} explored the Belinski-Zakharov transformation for the 1+1-dimensional setting, obtaining explicit formulae for solutions constructed on arbitrary diagonal backgrounds, in particular on the Einstein-Rosen background.